 Rare and Genetic Disease Network

-Chris Garabedian discusses some of Xontogeny’s recent activity.
-Xontogeny is a biotech aggregator which supports the accelerated development of life science technologies in the pursuit of helping patients with serious diseases.
+Chris Garabedian discusses his new compay, Xontogeny, a biotech aggregator with a differentiated business model to support the accelerated development of life science technologies in the pursuit of helping patients with serious diseases.